 Some researchers speculate that the Maori discovered Aotearoa by chance or luck due to the country's extreme isolation.
 The suggestion is that they were blown off course in one of their navigations.
 Contrary to that belief is a small amount of evidence that points to the Maori possessing a sophisticated knowledge of the stars and ocean currents enabling them to use them as a map.
 This leads to the idea that they were puposefully exploring the region.

 The term "Whakapapa" is used to describe Maori genealogy.
 The word "Papa" doesn't mean father as you might expect, but rather anything broad, flat, and hard such as a flat rock.
 So whakapapa means to place in layers and this is the way that different orders of generations are understood.
 One upon another.
 The Maori term for descendant is uri, its precise meaning is offspring or issue.

 Before the coming of the Pakeha (non-Maori) to New Zealand, all literature in Maori was orally passed onto succeeding generations.
 This included many legends and waiata (song).
 Although some stories are also told within the carvings that adorn their whare (houses).

-The most recognised tradition today is the "Haka" which is a war dance.
-The Haka was performed before the onset of war by the Maori last century, but has been immortalized by New Zealand's Rugby Team the All Blacks, who perform this dance before every game.
+The most recognised Maori tradition today is the "Haka" which is a war dance.
+Performed before the onset of war, today it has been immortalised by New Zealand's Rugby Team the All Blacks, who perform this dance before every game.